 ` 100 million by investing surplus cash available for short term.

 At a consolidated level the finance cost has come down to `36 million from `63million.
 The repayment of loans has helped in bringing down the finance cost.
 The capitalexpenditure program of `1064 million was financed majorly out of internal accruals.

 With the Indian entity enjoying a significant natural hedge a cautious approach wasadopted to hedge the remaining exposures.
 The Company adopts prudent tax managementpolicies.

 The Audit Committee reviews the overall functioning of Internal Audit on a periodicalbasis.
-The Committee also discusses with the Auditors periodically on their views on thefinancial statements including the financial reporting system compliance with accountingpolicies & procedures and the adequacy/effectiveness of the Internal Control Systemsin the Company.
+The Committee also discusses with the Auditors periodically on their views on thefinancial statements including the financial reporting system compliance with accountingpolicies & procedures adequacy and effectiveness of the Internal Control Systems inthe Company.

 Documentation of the risks and controls associated with the major processes;

 Validation and classification of existing controls to mitigate risks;